anassRio/Spring_boot/Notes.md

     @RequestMappin : define mapping to rest controller ( path = "api/v1/..." )
     @GetMapping : define a GET EndPoint
     @PostMapping : define a POST Endpoint
+    @RequestBody : param passed on Body to postRequest
+    @DeleteMapping(path = "{var}") : define a Delete Endpoint, var : variable passed in the path.
+    @PathVariable : refere to the variable passed on the path.
+    @PutMapping : update a resource on system.

 #Service @nnotations :